NVIDIA/apex/examples/word_language_model/README.md

 `main_fp16_optimizer.py` with `--fp16` demonstrates use of `apex.fp16_utils.FP16_Optimizer` to automatically manage master parameters and loss scaling.

 This example is intended as an illustration of the mixed precision recipe, not necessarily as a performance showcase.
 However, it does demonstrate certain best practices.
-With `--fp16`, to enable Tensor Core use and achieve best performance, dimensions that participate in GEMMs in the model should be multiples of 8.
+With `--fp16`, to enable Tensor Core use and improve performance, dimensions that participate in GEMMs in the model should be multiples of 8.
 Specifically, these are
 * dictionary length (ntokens in `main.py`),
 * embedding size (`--emsize`),
 * hidden size (`--nhid`), and